What to Know About: Worker’s Compensation

 STATUTE OF LIMITATIONS

 One thing to keep in mind is the statute of limitations.
 There is a deadline that worker’s compensations claims must be filed by in relation to the date of the injury in question.
-For some states, like Ohio, the employee is allowed two years from the time of the work-related injury to file.
+For some states, like Ohio, the employee is allowed one year from the time of the work-related injury to file.
 Other states, such as Nevada, have a much smaller window, allowing only ninety days to pass.

 Because these dates vary from state-to-state, it is important that you check with your state’s policy or consult a professional.